Memories from The Crosby

-For more than a half-century, top PGA TOUR professionals have returned to Pebble Beach time and again for the granddaddy of all Pro-Ams.
-The Crosby, now known as the AT&T Pebble Beach National Pro-Am, has always been enjoyed as much for its quirky lore as for the extraordinary play it inspires.
+For over half a century, top PGA TOUR professionals have returned to Pebble Beach time and again for the granddaddy of all Pro-Ams.
+The Crosby—now known as the AT&T Pebble Beach Pro-Am—has always been enjoyed as much for its quirky lore as for the extraordinary play it inspires.
 For every golfer who finds unexpected magic, another meets unexpected obstacles.

 Here is a brief look at some of the stories that have made this one of golf’s most beloved events.

-Roger Kelly, a top amateur who liked to party, is paired with Sam Snead and on the first tee gets sick in the nearby bushes.
+Roger Kelly (a top amateur who likes to party) is paired with Sam Snead, and on the first tee he gets sick in the nearby bushes.
 Snead demands, but is denied, a new partner.
-The Snead-Kelly team wins the Pro-Am, then pairs up for many years to come.
+The Snead-Kelly team wins the Pro-Am—and then goes on to pair up for many years to come.